se-tuebingen/oopsla-2022-artifact/README.md

    The compiler for System C is compiled to JavaScript and runs in the browser, so please allow scripts to be executed.

 2. Visit the [tutorial page](https://se-tuebingen.github.io/oopsla-2022-artifact/tutorial/#repls)
    and click the `run` button on the right.
-The compiler will be loaded, the example above will be executed and it should output `"Hello World!\n()"`.
+The compiler will be loaded, the example will be executed and it should output `"Hello World!\n()"`.

 3. Visit the [tutorial page](https://se-tuebingen.github.io/oopsla-2022-artifact/tutorial/index.html#editors)
    and click the `typecheck and run` button on the right.
-The compiler will be loaded, the example above will be type checked.
+The compiler will be loaded, the example will be type checked.
 Hover over `println` and check that it shows the type signature.
    Replace the call to `println` with `1 + ""` to introduce a type error and click `typecheck` (or <Cmd>+Enter / <Ctrl>+Enter).
 A type error should be visible.

 ### Kick-the-tires: Coq Proofs
 We believe it is not strictly necessary to compile the Coq proofs yourself.
-Instead, we have set up continuation integration (github action) to compile the proofs.
+Instead, we have set up continuous integration (github action) to compile the proofs.
 As an alternative, we also provide a `Dockerfile` that should simplify compiling the proofs on your own machine.